 The most important reason to use a WordPress child theme is to make sure your WordPress website remains update-to-date and your changes last over time.
 Many WordPress themes offer regular updates (just like an iPhone app) and they are important to install as they fix bugs, ensure the theme is compatible with the latest version of WordPress, and provide security patches.

 If you make any changes directly to your purchased theme, you will lose these changes when you update this theme.
-Therefore, we use a child theme so that we can regularly update the purchased theme while keeping our changes over time.
+Therefore, we use a child theme so that we can regularly update the purchased theme while keeping our changes.

 How a WordPress Child Theme Works

 The terminology follows a familial pattern.
 We have a parent theme – meaning your purchased theme – and the child theme.
 The child theme inherits all of the styling and functionality of the parent theme.
 Any changes made within the child theme will override the parent theme, allowing you to make (and keep) adjustments to your purchased theme.

 All of the Pix & Hue feminine WordPress themes come packaged with a child theme.
 However, if your theme does not provide you with a child theme – follow the steps below to create one.

 How to Make A WordPress Child Theme